br0ast/simulationontology/README.md

-# Simulation Ontology and HyperReal
+# Simulation Ontology and HyperReal Knowledge Graph

 This repository is dedicated to the development and release of the Simulation Ontology and HyperReal knowledge graph.